rajprogrammerbd/coding_problems_solved/docs/React/index.md

 * ReactJS is an open-source frontend JavaScript library which is used to build user interface and handle view layers for web and mobile applications.
 It follows a component-based approach.The React package contain only the functionality necessary to define React component.
 It is typically used together with a React renderer like react-DOM for the web or react-native for the native environments.

 * **What are the features of React.js?**
+* *Virtual DOM*
+* *Server-side rendering*
-* ***Virtual DOM*** Server-side rendering.
-Uni-directional data flow or data binding.
-List some of the advantages of React.
-Increases the application’s performance.
+* *Uni-directional data flow or data binding*

+* **List some of the advantages of React** Increases the application’s performance.
 Can be used on the client as well as server side.
 Readability is improved.
 Easy to integrate.
 Easy to write UI test cases.

 * **What is JSX?** JSX stands for JavaScript XML.
 Utilizes the expressiveness of JavaScript with a HTML-like template syntax.
 Makes HTML easy to understand.
 It is Robust.
 Boots up the JS Performance.
 JSX expression must have only one outermost element.

 * **What do you understand by Virtual DOM?** A virtual DOM is a lightweight JavaScript object which is the copy of the real DOM.
 Whenever any underlying data changes, the entire UI is re-rendered in Virtual DOM representation.
 Then the difference between the previous DOM representation and the new one is calculated.
 Once the calculations are done, the real DOM will be updated with only the things that have actually changed.